Manage app setup policies in Microsoft Teams

 If you enabled the org-wide app setting, Allow interaction with custom apps, you may not see app setup policies yet in the Microsoft Teams admin center.
 It's currently being rolled out and will be available soon in your organization.

-As an admin, you can use app setup policies to do the following:
+As an admin, you can use app setup policies to do the following tasks:

 - Control whether users can pin apps to Teams.